NFL power rankings: Where 49ers sit after frustrating loss to Seahawks

 Not to worry, there still are plenty of good teams and exciting matchups worth recapping.

-Here is where the 49ers sit after a frustrating 20-17 loss to the Seattle Seahawks and heading into "Monday Night Football."
+Here is where the 49ers sit after a frustrating 20-17 loss to the Seattle Seahawks and heading into Week 12 of the 2024 season:

 32. Jacksonville Jaguars (Last week: 31)